gbrener/conda-shell/README.md

 > A: First of all, `conda-shell` is still a very immature tool.
 Second, `conda-shell` is not (yet?) compatible with Windows.

 Q: Does this project have all the features of `nix-shell`?
-> A: No. It may never reach the full functionality of `nix-shell`, since `nix` is a different package manager than `conda` with different ambitions.
+> A: No. It may never reach the full functionality of `nix-shell`, since `nix` is a package manager with different ambitions than `conda`.
 However this is a step in that direction.